 The City of Ukiah does not contain any areas zoned for Forest Land or Timber Production Zones.
-UCC Chapter 5, Article 2, Section 5420, 5423-5425 outlines policies, regulations, and standards to provide for tree management within the City.37 The Ukiah Tree Management Guidelines also contains policies for the protection, operation, and maintenance of the City's urban forest.38 In https://maps.conservation.ca.gov/dlrp/ciff/app/. (accessed January 2025).
+UCC Chapter 5, Article 2, Section 5420, 5423-5425 outlines policies, regulations, and standards to provide for tree management within the City.36 The Ukiah Tree Management Guidelines also contains policies for the protection, operation, and maintenance of the City's urban forest.37 In addition, the Ukiah 2040 General Plan contains several goals and programs to preserve and protect urban forest land.
+These include the following: